Tlr150130/Salary-Prediction/README.md

 ## Improvements
 > 1. Testing other algorithms such as Support Vector Machine Polynomial Regressors could be used to lower the MSE.
 > 2. Additional regularization parameters could be used to lower the MSE.
-> 2. Outliers for salary could be tested and weighted to not have as much of an imact on the model.
+> 3. Outliers for salary could be tested and weighted to not have as much of an imact on the model.
-> 3. Other feature transformations could be implemented to improve normality or reduce multicollinearity.
+> 4. Other feature transformations could be implemented to improve normality or reduce multicollinearity.
+> 5. Additional guarrd functions could be implemented to increase robustness of the code.

 ----
 ## Summary